Dragonmystic707/exalted-reincarnated/docs/System.md

 before they take up the action.)

-What is different is that all Threshold Successes of the roll become converted into Influence–in addition to the normal outcome of the action.
+What is different is that all Threshold Successes of the roll become converted into Influence--in addition to the normal outcome of the action.
 These Influence Points are then applied against the *specific* Key Issue being addressed.